CodeHarborHub/codeharborhub.github.io/docs/MATLAB/datatype.md

 ---
-id: MATLAB Datatypes
+id: matlab-datatypes
 title: Datatypes
 sidebar_label: MATLAB Datatypes
 sidebar_position: 4
 tags: [MATLAB, Datatypes]
 description: In this tutorial, you will learn about Datatypes in MATLAB.
 MATLAB, a high-level language and interactive environment for numerical computation, visualization, and programming, supports various data types
 ---
-# MATLAB Data Types
+## MATLAB Data Types
 MATLAB, a high-level language and interactive environment for numerical computation, visualization, and programming, supports various data types.
 Here’s a comprehensive overview of the most common data types in MATLAB:

 1. Numeric Types